matt-marko/raytracer/README.md

 where O is the object color (\<r\> \<g\> \<b\>), and \[c\] means that the variable has three different color components, so the value may vary depending on whether the red, green, or blue color channel is being calculated.

+Also, V is the vector from the intersection point to our eye,

+N is the normal from the surface of the sphere,

+R is the unit vector of reflection, and

+L is the unit vector representing the direction of the light ray.